Acosix/alfresco-simple-content-stores/README.md

 The addon currently provides the following content store types:

 - "Selector Property" content store which routes content to different backing content stores based on the value of a specific single-valued text property (similar to Enterprise store selector aspect store but configurable for any property)
+- deduplicating content store which uses hash / message digest mechanism to construct content URLs and ensure that stored content is unique (no two files in storage a binary identical)

 The following store types are planned at this time:
 - deduplicating store based on content digests (based on previous work in [Alfresco Sumit 2013 hackathon](https://github.com/AFaust/content-stores))